safing/docs/docs/port17/security.md

 Not so obvious, but very dangerous attacks on the anonymity in the network are data leaks.
 As these happened so often with other networks in the past, we made sure we could address these optimally.

-1. Because Port17 does not forward layer 4 network data, no data can leak from that layer into the Port17 network and beyond.
+1. Port17 does not forward layer 4 network data, so no data can leak from that layer into the Port17 network and beyond.
-2. bla
-3. Let's take a tour of what other data may leak and how Port17 (together with Portmaster) protects you:
-  - WebRTC: WebRTC is a communication framework used within browsers.
-Portmaster blocks WebRTC.
-  - Interface addresses: When using a domain to connect to a server (which is almost always), the local connection only uses local addresses, so the application only binds to a local address instead of a site-local or global one.
-This prevents applications from sharing their network location by reading the address of their bound interface.
-  - Portmaster/Port17 crashes: In the event of a crash, connections are not automatically routed over the open Internet, but will be cut off.
-Connectivity will be lost until Portmaster/Port17 restarts.
+2. In case of a crash (should that ever happen), connections are not automatically rerouted over the open Internet, but are terminated.
+Connectivity will be lost until Portmaster/Port17 restarts for security reasons.
+3. Other data leaks are more complex to address and are - to some extent - a cat-and-mouse game:
+  - WebRTC uses STUN/TURN servers to find your network location.
+Portmaster will block / answer these requests.

 > Please note that this is about data leaks of networking (meta)data.
 Port17 cannot protect you from sharing your data or using applications that make you easily identifiable, like your browser, if not configured correctly.